Jennifer Leeper

 Jennifer Marie Leeper (born April 27, 1984) is an American politician serving as an elected official in the Connecticut General Assembly.
 She represents parts of Southport and Fairfield, comprising Connecticut's 132nd assembly district.

 Early life and education

 Leeper was born and raised in New Hampshire, before attending Wellesley College, where she double majored in political science and religious studies.
 She earned a master's degree in public policy from the University of Chicago, then worked in New York City before moving to Fairfield, Connecticut.

 Political career

+Tenure and political positions

-Leeper began her public service career as an elected member of the Fairfield Board of Education (2017-2020).
+Leeper began her public service career as an elected member of the Fairfield Board of the Democratic Party (2017-2020).
 Leeper narrowly lost a Special Election in January 2020 by 79 votes for the Connecticut 132nd House district before winning the seat in the general election later that year.

 Leeper currently serves as the Vice Chair of the Human Services committee and on the Commerce, and Education committees.